kcha193/normalr/cran-comments.md

 This is a resubmission.
 Compared to the last submission, I have:

-* Add the DOIs for the reference in the description section of description file.
+* Cannot find the DOIs for the reference in the description section of description file, so I am using the weblink instead.
 ---
 ## Test environments
 * local OS X install, R 3.3.2